joshywashy888/BIOC3301/README.md

 ## Mapping file

-An example mapping file cna be found [here](https://docs.google.com/spreadsheets/d/1crHkjeUj1hfKZ5NhGzcB75cB8p0CME2SNuo0kaUDmNg/edit#gid=0).
+An example mapping file can be found [here](https://docs.google.com/spreadsheets/d/1crHkjeUj1hfKZ5NhGzcB75cB8p0CME2SNuo0kaUDmNg/edit#gid=0).
 The file must contain atleast a sample ID and a barcode sequence for identificatin of the Illumina reads.

 ## Contributors